christian-vorhemus/autcar/docs/6_Customvision.md

 1) Before we can train the model, we need training data.
 Since it's our goal to recognize traffic signs next to our road, print out the above signs and glue them to small sticks so you can place them next to the track.

 2) When your track is prepared, power up your car and start the `rc_sample.py` file in your _autcar_ folder on your Raspberry Pi.
-Follow the procedure as described [here](3_Autonomous_Driving.md) tutorial to learn more) to create training data.
+Follow the procedure as described [here](3_Autonomous_Driving.md) to learn more how to create training data.

 3) After you transferred the training data from your car to your PC, take a look at the images: We basically have three cases: Images where a stop sign is visible, images where a major road sign is visible and images where no traffic sign is visible